9 Sources

 Copy Link

-Alibaba launches its Quark AI glasses in China, featuring removable batteries and Qwen AI integration.
-The glasses start at $268 and aim to compete with Meta's Ray-Ban smart glasses in the growing AI wearables market.
+Alibaba launches Quark AI glasses in China with two models (S1 and G1) featuring removable batteries, AI integration, and ecosystem connectivity.
+The glasses aim to compete with Meta's Ray-Ban smart glasses in the growing wearables market.

-Chinese tech giant Alibaba has officially entered the competitive smart glasses market with the launch of its Quark AI glasses, now available for purchase across China
+Chinese tech giant Alibaba has officially entered the smart glasses market with the launch of its Quark AI glasses, now available for purchase across China.
+The company has released two distinct models targeting different consumer segments: the flagship S1 and the lifestyle-focused G1, marking Alibaba's first major foray into consumer hardware

 1